-Professor Monique Logan is a Lecturer in the Department of Digital Writing and Media Arts.
-She has spent more than 20 years teaching English and writing skills to both the traditional college student as well as the adult learner.
-Past teaching assignments include courses taught at Morehouse College, Georgia Perimeter College, Georgia Piedmont Technical College (formerly Dekalb Technical College), Gwinnett Technical College, Atlanta Technical College and Strayer University.
+Professor Monique Logan is a Lecturer in the Department of Technical Communication and Interactive Design.
+She has spent more than 27 years teaching English and technical writing skills to both the traditional college student as well as the adult learner.
+Past teaching assignments include courses taught at Morehouse College, Georgia Perimeter College (now Georgia State University), Georgia Piedmont Technical College (formerly Dekalb Technical College), Gwinnett Technical College, Atlanta Technical College and Strayer University.

-Much of Professor Logan's scholarship interest focuses on ethnographic research, a qualitative research process centered around the study of everyday life and practice with the aim of producing cultural interpretation.
+Another area of her scholarship interest focuses on ethnographic research, a qualitative research process centered around the study of everyday life and practice with the aim of producing cultural interpretation.
 Her goal is to provide writing and research opportunities for current and future students who share her passions to the extent that they engage in ethnography and field working opportunities as a regular, more natural phenomenon -- so that they become experts at making the "familiar strange and the strange familiar," as stated by the late anthropologist Clifford Geertz.

-Her education includes a B.A. from Spelman College and an M.S. from Southern Polytechnic State University (now Kennesaw State University) and an M.S. in Intstructional Design and Technology from Georgia State University (anticipated 2021).
+Her education includes a B.A. from Spelman College, an M.S. from Southern Polytechnic State University (now Kennesaw State University) and an M.S. in Intstructional Design and Technology from Georgia State University (anticipated 2021).

 When not engaging with IDT tools, research and readings, she can be found reading poetry or historical records of courageous men and women.
 Other times you might catch her tending to her home garden, traveling or playing with her grandchildren Malia and Michael, her granddog Kacey (Queen of Canines), or her snooty grandcat Gracie while sipping on a cool Arnold Palmer.